-So much came out of America's latest Presidential campaign; quotes, news, false reports, back stabbing, lies, truths, russian tampering (?) , comedy sketches and the good people of the USA themselves.
+So much came to light in America's latest Presidential campaign; quotes, news, false reports, back stabbing, lies, truths, Russian tampering (?), excellent comedy sketches and the diverse opinions of the good people of the USA themselves.
 So much was said, shown and done it was a feast for illustrators everywhere.

-One of my last jobs of 2016 was to illustrate an article on the idea of those who made "him".
-I wanted to show the people and politicians campaigned and maneuvered Trump into power both cheering and leering at the "monster they made".
-A sort of Frankenstein feeling, while the "Monster" soaks up the power and glory.
+One of my last jobs in 2016 was to illustrate an article about the idea of those people who made "him".
+I wanted to show that certain people and politicians campaigned and manoeuvred Trump into power while both cheering and leering at the "monster they made".
+This illustration has a Frankenstein feeling, while the "Monster" soaks up the power and glory.

 I think it came out well and the article writer loved it!

-I hope to do many of these political based illustrations in 2017, but not all on Trump I hope.
+I hope to do more of these political based illustrations in 2017, but not all on Trump, I hope.